Peduel

-The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 History

 Founded in 1984 on state lands by a group of Orthodox Jewish Israelis from Yeshivat Har Etzion in Alon Shvut with help from Amana, the yishuv is now home to about 200 families.
 The town's name is symbolic and is derived from the bible: "And the ransomed of the Lord shall return, and come with singing unto Zion" (Isaiah 35,10 and 51,11).
 The word ransomed in Hebrew is "Pedui", and Pedu-el means "ransomed by God".

-Peduel is founded on land which Israel expropriated from the Palestinian towns of Deir Ballut and Kafr ad-Dik.